CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-hol2-ex1.md

      ![](Images/image(12).png)

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-    > - Click on the validate button.
-    > - If you receive a success message, congratulations — the lab has been completed successfully!
+    > - Hit the Inline Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
-    > - If you receive an error message, review it carefully and retry the step by following the lab guide instructions.
+    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

     <validation step="a6405ea6-b97d-4e45-8cf8-c8997009392d" />